mgmontenegrocal/mgmontenegrocal.github.io/content/WorkingPapers/2 Diagnostic TANK/index.md

 ---
-title: 'A Diagnostic TANK Model for the Housing Market'
+title: "A Diagnostic TANK Model for the Housing Market"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here